fsuri/Basil_SOSP21_artifact/README.md

 7. emulab_user: <cloudlab-username>
 8. run_locally: false (set to false to run remote experiments on distributed hardware (cloud lab), set to true to run locally)

-   Now you are ready to start a experiment:
-- Use any of the provided configs under /experiments/<Figures>.
-Make sure to use the binary code from branches TXHotstuff/TxBFTSmart if you are running any of those configs
+  The provided configs by default are set to run for 30 seconds total for time convenience.
+However, we ran experiments for 90 seconds (30 sec warmup, 30 cooldown), so if you want to get more robust numbers you may change XYZ to run it longer.
+Shorter experiments will suffice for cross-validation.
+To additionally account for variance, you may run each experiment multiple times automatically by setting "num_experiments".
+The scripts will aggregate these stats and compute standard deviation etc for you. (this is what we used to generate error bars).
-- To confirm that we indeed report the max throughput you can modify the num_clients fields on the baseline configs..
+   The configs provided already use the "peak" numbers for possible client settings.
+If you want to instead manually play around with different client settings you can do this by editing: client_total (upper bound on total client processes), client_processes_per_server, client_threads_per_process.
+Total clients = max(client_total, num_servers * client_processes_per_server) * threads_per_process.
+You can run multiple experiments automatically, by just adding a list.
+We have for convenience included such configuration sequences (commented out): To comment them in remove the underscore, and add it to the single config.
+To confirm that we indeed report the max throughput you can modify the num_clients fields on the baseline configs..
 One can put multiple [a,b,c] which will run multiple experiments and output the results in a plot.
     Explain how to vary experiment length.
 How to vary number of clients (total, threads).
 How to run multiple experiments in one go ([] operator) to confirm peaks.

+   Now you are ready to start a experiment:
+- Use any of the provided configs under /experiments/<Figures>.
+Make sure to use the binary code from branches TXHotstuff/TxBFTSmart if you are running any of those configs
+-
+   run `python3 <relative-PATH>/experiment-scripts/run_multiple_experiments.py <relative-PATH><CONFIG>`
+   and wait!
+   To monitor experiment progress you can ssh into a server machine (us-east-1-0) and run htop.
+During the experiment the cpus will be loaded (to different degrees depending on contention and client count).

 ### Parsing outputs
     After the expeirment is complete, the scripts will generate an output folder at your specified base_local_exp_directory.
 Each folder is timestamped: Go deeper into the folders (total of 3 timestamped folders) until you enter /out.
 Look for the stats.json file.
 Throughput measurements will be under: aggregate/combined/tput (or run-stats/combined /tput if you run multiple experiments for error bars) Latency will be under: aggregate/combined /mean  On the control machine looking at stats is necessary
   On your local machine, you can also look at output Plots: go to /plots/tput-clients.png and /plots/lat-tput.png to look at the data points directly. currently it shows the number of total client processes on the x axis, not total number of client threads.